 The Office of Procurement Services specializes in the performance of procuring supplies, materials, equipment and contractual services for the university.
 The department assists the faculty in specification preparation, commodity evaluation, vendor identification, cost analysis and budget information.
-The department provides interpretation of the many state laws, policies and procedures pertaining to procuring with state funds.
+The department provides interpretation of the many state laws, state and Board of Regents policies and procedures pertaining to procuring with state and other university-controlled funds as well as contract administration and vendor performance measurement.